milosdjurica/DAO-humanitarian-funding/README.md

 ## About The Project

-This project implements a decentralized governance system on the Ethereum blockchain, facilitated by a suite of smart contracts.
-It empowers token holders to participate in decision-making processes and provides mechanisms for funding individuals in need of medical treatment.
+Project implements a decentralized governance system with smart contracts on Sepolia Testnet.
+This DAO is created to provide financial help to individuals who lack resources for a medical treatment.
+Token holders (voters) can vote to add new voters, add new users that need help and adjust amount that those users need.

 ### Contracts are deployed and verified on Sepolia Testnet:

-- [VotingToken][VotingToken-sepolia-url]
+- [`VotingToken`][VotingToken-sepolia-url]
-- [TimeLock][TimeLock-sepolia-url]
+- [`TimeLock`][TimeLock-sepolia-url]
-- [MyGovernor][MyGovernor-sepolia-url]
+- [`MyGovernor`][MyGovernor-sepolia-url]
-- [Funding][Funding-sepolia-url]
+- [`Funding`][Funding-sepolia-url]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>